Cicada Bugs

 Cicada, Vancouver Island, BC, Photo By Joanna Bergsma Tancon

-Cicada Bugs are large insects, they will spend up to 17 years living underground as a nymph before emerging to climb (the Males) and call out with a shrill almost electric call to attract the females.
+Cicada Bugs are large insects, they will spend up to 17 years living underground as a nymph before emerging to climb (the Males) and call out with a shrill, almost electric call to attract the females.
+They are also called Jarflies or Tree Crickets.

 Years before this, they were deposited under tree bark as an egg.
 After hatching into a tiny nymph, they drop to the ground, and burrow under, where they feed until emerging years later.
 The nymph climbs up a tree, attaches itself, and moults into an adult.